Darokahn/blocks-language/language.md

 	sum: $(x, y){ x + y };

-A code block without "$" prefix will evaluate into its return value after failing to run and is called `static"`
+A code block without "$" prefix will evaluate into its return value after running and is called `static"`

 `static` code blocks will do their post-check before returning.
 If the check succeeds, the block will run again with its scope preserved.
 It will only break this cycle if its post-check fails or if `<<` is explicitly called.